MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 the configuration.

 If the security descriptor is complex, consider using the **ShowSecurityDescriptorUI** parameter instead of this parameter.
-You cannot use both parameters in the same command.
+You can't use both parameters in the same command.

 If you omit this parameter, the root SDDL for the **WinRM** service is used for this configuration.
 To view or change the root SDDL, use the WSMan provider.
 For example